 The number of people who primarily use mobile devices to check their email keeps growing.
 People tend to lurk into their inboxes on the go throughout the day.
-For this reason, use a survey software that makes it easy to fill surveys on mobile.
+For this reason, choose the right survey software that makes it easy to fill surveys on mobile.

 If you use Survicate, you don’t have to worry about that.
 All our email surveys are perfectly responsive, regardless of screen size.

 12. Add follow-up questions to understand the reasons for each answer